Paedophile snared by undercover police officer posing as child abuser locked up for five years

 Judge Benedict Kelleher jailed Baker for five years and four months with an extended four-year license period.

-The judge only granted Baker about 10 per cent credit for his pleas and told him he will serve ‘at least’ two-thirds of the sentence before he is considered for parole.
+The judge only granted Baker around 10 per cent credit for his pleas and told him he will serve 'at least' two-thirds of the sentence before he is considered for parole.